Skip to contents

 Implementation

-Each rolling function has 4 different implementations.
+Most of the rolling functions have 4 different implementations.
 First factor that decides which implementation is used is the adaptive argument (either TRUE or FALSE), see section below for details.
 Then for each of those two algorithms there are usually two implementations depending on the algo argument.

 • algo="fast" uses "online", single pass, algorithm.